AnuragVerma28nov/JAVA-TUTORIALS/JAVA_LAB_PROGRAMS/README.md

 ### 9. Test RESTful Web Service using Spring Boot
 - Implements and tests REST APIs using Spring Boot.

-### 10. Test Frontend Web Application with Spring Boot
+### 10. Test Frontend Web Application with Spring Boot.
 - Integrates and tests a frontend application with a Spring Boot backend.

 ---